GraceZhu1996/Class-Projects/README.md

 # Class-Projects
-A compilation of some of my college projects.
+A compilation of some of my lower-division college projects.